 A bill of particulars is not required when information necessary for a defendant's defense can be obtained through some other satisfactory form.
 United States v.
 Canino, 949 F.2d 928, 949 (7th Cir.
 1991) The information sought by Martinez is not clearly set forth in either the indictment or the discovery provided to date by the government.
 The statements of unindicted co-conspirators are admissible under Fed.
 R. Evid.
 801(d)(2)(e).
 In order for the trial court and counsel to identify which statements are potentially subject to admissibility under Fed.
 R. Evid.
 801(d)(2)(e), courts in this district have uniformly granted a bill of particulars with respect to the names of unindicted co-conspirators.
 See, e.g., United States v.
 Knowles, 2 F. Supp.
 1135, 1141 (E.D.1998).
 Courts in this district have also granted a bill of particulars with respect to the names of unindicted co-conspirators recognizing that doing so is essential to the preparation of a defense to a conspiracy charge.
 See, e.g., United States v.
 Barnes, Case No, 09-CR-248, ECF 388, U.S. Dist.
-LEXIS 45769 (Order of April 7, 2010) (In cases where a far reaching conspiracy is alleged and where there are apparently a number of co-conspirators who, for whatever reason, have not been disclosure of these non-indicted individuals the government indicted. alleges to have been members of the conspiracy is essential to permit a defendant to prepare a defense.); See United States v.
+LEXIS 45769 (Order of April 7, 2010) (In cases where a far reaching conspiracy is alleged and where there are apparently a number of co-conspirators who, for whatever reason, have not been disclosure of these non-indicted individuals the government alleges to have been members of the conspiracy is essential to permit a defendant to prepare a defense.); See United States v.
 Urbina, U.S. Dist.

 LEXIS 55589 (E.D.
 Wis.
 July 31, 2007).
-In the very least, the court should grant a bill of particulars with respect to the names of unindicted co-conspirators.
+In the very least, the court should grant a bill of particulars with respect to the names of unindicted coconspirators.

-On February 28, 2020, pursuant to United States District Court for the Eastern District of Wisconsin Criminal Local Rule 16 (b), the government, by Assistant United States Attorney William J. Roach, and defendant, by Attorney Edward J. Hunt, have conferred in good faith regarding this motion and exchanged email correspondence.
-The government opposes this motion and contends that the "information is set forth in the discovery already provided in this case."
+On February 28, 2020, pursuant to United States District Court for the Eastern District of Wisconsin Criminal Local Rule 16 (b), the government, by Assistant United States Attorney William J. Roach, and defendant, by Attorney Edward J. Hunt, conferred in good faith regarding this motion.
+The government opposes this motion and Martinez believes that the government's position is that the information, now requested by this Bill of Particulars, is set forth in the discovery already provided in this case and the Superseding Indictment.
 The government and the defendant disagree.
 And so the Court will have to decide this motion.
 The parties are unable to reach an accord.